marekskopal/orm/README.md

 ## Long-running applications

-If you are using ORM in long-running PHP applications like Roadrunner or Swoole, you should call `clear` method on ORM cache after each request to free memory.
+If you are using ORM in long-running PHP applications like FrankenPHP, Roadrunner or Swoole, you should call `clear` method on ORM cache after each request to free memory.

 ```php
 $orm->getEntityCache()->clear();